-The City of Tampa has begun accepting applications for a dockless electric scooter (e-scooter) program to begin early next year.
+The City of Tampa is accepting applications for a dockless electric scooter (e-scooter) program.
 If everything works out, as many as 1,800 scooters could be available to the public sometime in February 2019.
 The scooters will first appear south of Martin Luther King Jr. Blvd and between N. 40th St. and Armenia Avenue.
 The scooters are equipped with technology that shuts them down once they go past a certain geographic location so they will only be usable within the specified radius.

 Tampa considers the first deployment of these e-scooters to be a pilot program of sorts so they can get a sense of how the program will work.
 The pilot program will run for a year, with no scooter supplier being allowed to deploy more than 300 scooters, before deciding on a single vendor going forward.

 This is part of an interesting trend that has taken the country by storm.
 Over the last year, e-scooters have proliferated.
 It started last spring when the manufacturers and service providers of these one-person vehicles began dropping them in various cities.
 As of the date of this blog, e-scooters are readily available in dozens of cities nationwide.
 There is little doubt these scooters are a lot of fun to ride.

 An e-scooter works much like the manual toy scooters many of us rode as kids with two wheels and a flat platform for standing.
 There is one key difference.
 With a toy scooter, you propel the scooter forward with your feet.
 With an e-scooter, a few foot kicks will start up the built-in motor and the scooter takes off and propels forward on its own.